SatoriCyber/satori-cli/README.md

 Same as [DBT selection](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#advanced-customizing-a-profile-directory)

-If the `--target` option is passed (validated?), the Satori CLI then uses the target provided.
+If the `--target` option is used, the Satori CLI then uses the target provided.
 If it does not use the target provided, it will use the [default](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#setting-up-your-profile) target.

 The Satori CLI then changes the username and password to an environment variable that is passed to DBT (`SATORI_USERNAME`, `SATORI_PASSWORD`).
 The Satori CLI then creates a backup of the file before modification.